 - f.
 Students will be provided sufficient time in which to eat school-provided meals. - g.
 The district's lunchrooms will be attractive and well lit. - h.
 The district will allow other health-related entities to use school facilities for activities such as health clinics and screenings so long as the activities meet the district's requirements and criteria for the use of facilities.

 Nutrition Guidelines

-- i.
-Food providers will take measures to ensure that student access to foods and beverages meet federal, state and local laws and guidelines. - j.
+j.
 Food providers will offer students a variety of age-appropriate healthy food and beverage selections for elementary schools, middle schools and high schools.

 Community Advisory Committee